igorski/efflux-tracker/README.md

 All Handlebars moved to components
-All less files moved to appropriate components or SCSS libraries KeyboardController to Vuex store module (we need store access for mutations) Menu all functionalities (bar help)
+All less files moved to appropriate components or SCSS libraries KeyboardController to Vuex store module (we need store access for mutations) Menu all functionalities (bar settings, help, maximuze) SequencerWorker igorski.nl share integration
-SequencerWorker
-igorski.nl share integration
 Bill Fruge Web MIDI on Linux??
-Overlays must be appended to blind (so don't need to watch setOverlayState for self removal) minification of JSON fixtures check whether selections cut paste copy et al work check whether settings can be saved check whether instruments can be saved
+Overlays must be appended to blind (so don't need to watch setOverlayState for self removal) check whether selections cut paste copy et al work check whether instruments can be saved unit tests > jest ensure Message.js is replaced with appropriate state mutations / minimize pubsub Webpack Worker in Blob igorski.nl Analytics
-FixturesLoader > use axios
-unit tests > jest
-ensure Message.js is replaced with appropriate state mutations / minimize pubsub Webpack Worker in Blob igorski.nl Analytics
-CSS no tag selectors in critical areas metronome recording events
+CSS no tag selectors in critical areas metronome recording events (also using MIDI)

 HANDLE_SAVE and VALIDATE_AND_GET_SONG message from outside > trigger save in menu